jyotiyadav2508/Yoga-Lovers/README.md

  # YOGA-LOVERS
+ The live link can be found here -  https://jyotiyadav2508.github.io/Yoga-Lovers/

 YOGA-LOVERS website is landing page for those, who want to get in shape both physically and mentally so they can enjoy their life to the maximum.
-It provides information on benefits of yoga and available yoga programs for different age groups and different levels of yoga.It provides also an option to the user for any specific query on the yoga programs via contact form.
+It provides information on benefits of yoga and available yoga programs for different age groups and different levels of yoga.User can find here group classes as well as private tuition.It provides also an option to the user for any specific query on the yoga programs via contact form.

 ![Responsive Mockup](https://github.com/jyotiyadav2508/Yoga-Lovers/blob/main/screenshots/yoga-lovers-mockup.png)